solrudev/Ackpine/docs/configuration.md

 Session name
 ------------

+Available for install sessions.
 You can provide an optional session `name` parameter to be used in default notification content text.
 It may be a name of the app being installed or a file name.
 It will be ignored if you specify custom notification content text or set `Confirmation` to `IMMEDIATE`.

 Installer type
 --------------

+Available for install sessions.
 Ackpine supports two different package installer implementations: Android's `PackageInstaller` and an intent with `ACTION_INSTALL_PACKAGE` action.
 They're configured with `InstallerType` enum with entries `SESSION_BASED` and `INTENT_BASED` respectively.

 `InstallParameters` builder will maintain the following invariants when configuring the installer type: